pudly/schmopera-hugo/content/articles/quartet-breathes-the-divine-into-verdi-requiem.md

 date = "2018-11-10T12:31:00-05:00"
 lastmod = "2018-11-10T12:57:00-05:00"
 publishDate = "2018-11-10T12:31:00-05:00"
 short_description = "performance.
-Each instance of the \"Dies Irae\" theme, in which the chorus competes with a bombastic orchestra, was performed with gusto and confidence.
-The choir also excelled in its polyphony, with the challenging \"Sanctus\" and \"Libera me\" fugue performed well on this night." slug = "quartet-breathes-the-divine-into-verdi-requiem" title = "Quartet breathes the divine into Verdi Requiem"
+Each instance of the &quot;Dies Irae&quot; theme, in which the chorus competes with a bombastic orchestra, was performed with gusto and confidence.
+The choir also excelled in its polyphony, with the challenging &quot;Sanctus&quot; and &quot;Libera me&quot; fugue performed well on this night." slug = "quartet-breathes-the-divine-into-verdi-requiem" title = "Quartet breathes the divine into Verdi Requiem"
 +++